varadanvk/notion-task-planning-automation/README.md

 5. Push to the branch (`git push origin feature/amazing-feature`)
 6. Open a Pull Request

+Future Development Plan

+1. Cloud Hosting
+   1.1 Set up cloud infrastructure

+   Choose a cloud provider (e.g., AWS, Google Cloud, or Azure) Set up a virtual machine or serverless environment Configure necessary security groups and access controls

+   1.2 Implement efficient update mechanism

+   Develop a method to track the last processed task

+   Store last processed task ID in a database or file Implement comparison logic to identify new tasks

+   Modify main script to only process new or updated tasks

+   Update Notion API queries to filter for new/updated tasks Implement differential update logic in the planner

+   1.3 Implement selective scheduling

+   Modify the planner to handle individual task scheduling

+   Update create_calendar_events method to accept a single task Implement logic to merge new event with existing schedule

+   1.4 Set up automated running

+   Implement a cron job or scheduled task to run the script periodically Set up logging to track script executions and any errors

+   2. Improve AI Responses
+      2.1 Enhance conflict avoidance

+   Modify the prompt to emphasize the importance of avoiding conflicts Implement a post-processing step to double-check for conflicts

+   Develop a function to detect overlaps between events Implement a resolution strategy for any detected conflicts

+   2.2 Ensure future scheduling

+   Add a pre-processing step to filter out past dates Modify the prompt to explicitly require future dates Implement a post-processing step to verify all generated events are in the future

+   2.3 Optimize time slot selection

+   Analyze user's typical schedule to identify preferred time slots Modify the prompt to include preferred time slots for different task types Implement a scoring system for generated schedules to optimize task placement

+   3. Develop Frontend
+      3.1 Design user interface

+   Create wireframes for key pages (dashboard, task list, calendar view) Design a cohesive visual style and color scheme

+   3.2 Implement frontend framework

+   Choose a frontend framework (e.g., React, Vue.js, or Angular) Set up the project structure and build pipeline Implement responsive design for mobile and desktop views

+   3.3 Develop key components

+   Create a dashboard component to display upcoming tasks and events Implement a task list component with filtering and sorting capabilities Develop a calendar view component to visualize scheduled tasks and events

+   3.4 Integrate with backend

+   Implement API calls to fetch data from the backend Develop real-time updates using WebSockets or polling Implement error handling and loading states

+   3.5 Implement user authentication

+   Set up user registration and login system
+   Implement OAuth for Notion and Google Calendar Develop user profile management features

+   4. Testing and Quality Assurance
+      4.1 Develop automated tests

+   Write unit tests for critical functions in each module Implement integration tests for the entire scheduling pipeline Develop end-to-end tests for the frontend

+   4.2 Perform manual testing

+   Create a test plan covering various use cases Conduct usability testing with a small group of users Document and address any identified issues or user feedback

+   5. Documentation and Deployment
+      5.1 Update documentation

+   Revise the README with new features and setup instructions Create user documentation explaining how to use the system Develop API documentation for backend endpoints

+   5.2 Prepare for deployment

+   Set up a staging environment for final testing Develop a deployment script for easy updates
+   Create a rollback plan in case of deployment issues

+   5.3 Launch and monitor

+   Deploy the application to the production environment Set up monitoring and alerting for critical system components Develop a plan for ongoing maintenance and updates

+   Contributing
+   We welcome contributions to help achieve the goals outlined in our development plan.
+If you're interested in working on any of these tasks, please check our CONTRIBUTING.md file for guidelines on how to get started.

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.